MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsVoiceTestConfiguration.md

 # Remove-CsVoiceTestConfiguration

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Removes a voice test configuration that was used to test phone numbers against specified routes and rules.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Removes a voice test configuration that was used to test phone numbers against specified routes and rules.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX